maluyckx/Network_Attacks/report.md

 We want to flood the target IP with a large number of packets.
 This type of attack is intended to overwhelm the target's ability to respond to legitimate network requests, causing it to become unavailable or slow to respond.

-To launch the attack on `SSH/FTP` from `internet` (like a real attacker would do), follow these steps :
+To launch the attack on `http` from `internet` (like a real attacker would do), follow these steps :

 1) Open a new terminal window using the command `xterm internet`.
 2) Move to the `attacks/syn_flood_ddos/` directory.